Travel Fare Aggregation

 Overcoming Anti-Bot Measures on Travel Platforms

-Travel platforms invest heavily in anti-bot technology because automated price queries strain their infrastructure and can undercut their pricing strategies.
-Common defenses include JavaScript challenges, device fingerprinting, behavioral analysis that detects non-human browsing patterns, and IP reputation scoring that blocks known datacenter ranges.
-Residential proxies pass IP reputation checks because they originate from the same ISP networks that real travelers use.
-Combined with proper request pacing and browser-like request headers, residential proxies allow sustained data collection that stays under detection thresholds.
-For platforms with the most aggressive defenses, mobile proxies add another layer of authenticity — carrier IPs are the most trusted traffic source because blocking them would affect millions of legitimate mobile users.
+Travel platforms invest heavily in anti-bot because automated price queries strain infrastructure and can undercut pricing strategies.
+The standard defences: JavaScript challenges, device fingerprinting, behavioural analysis that catches non-human browsing, IP reputation scoring that blocks known datacenter ranges.
+Residential passes IP reputation because the addresses come from the same ISP networks real travellers use.
+Combined with proper pacing and browser-like headers, residential sustains data collection under detection thresholds.
+For the hardest platforms, mobile adds another layer of authenticity, carrier IPs are the most trusted traffic source because blocking them would cut off millions of legitimate mobile users.

 05